 Focusing on a certain field positions you as a guru in that area and draws in clients looking for such services.

 Whatever your USP is, it should echo in all your marketing initiatives, be it online or offline.
 Use your website, social media channels, and promotional materials to shine a spotlight on what makes you different.
 Client testimonials or success stories?
 Flaunt them to gain trust and credibility.

 2. Build a Powerful Brand

-Your brand is your salon’s personality.
+Your brand is your hair salon’s personality.
 It’s what your clients remember about you and why they feel a connection.
 To craft a killer brand identity, follow these key steps:

-- Pin down your salon’s mission and values.
+- Pin down your hair salon’s mission and values.
 Think about your goals and the kind of client experience you want to deliver.